abc12345d/Markdown_workspace/ProgrammerCarl/Day32_greedy.md

 # 968. Binary Tree Cameras

-### way 1: greedy algorithm
+### way 1: postorder dfs + greedy algorithm
 Start installing camera from the parents of leaf nodes.
-For each node, there are three types of returns:\
+For each node, there are three situations thus there are three types of returns:\
 (1) return 0, if there is no camera on the node and the node is not monitored by any camera\
 (2) return 1, if there is a camera installed on the node\
 (3) return 2, if the node is monitored by some cameras\